Mazene-ZERGUINE/Android-QrCode-Scanner-Generator/README.md

 # Android-QrCode-Scanner-Generator

-  a native android app that creates and generate a QR codes
+  a native android app that creates and generate  QR codes

   used librarys: